-(c) The compensation provided by contract for services of a surveyor and other third persons employed by the referee in the action.
+(c) The compensation provided by contract for services of a surveyor or other person employed by the referee in the action.

-(d) The reasonable costs of a title report procured pursuant to Section 872.220 with interest thereon from the time of payment or, if payed before commencement of the action, from the time of commencement of the action.
+(d) The reasonable costs of a title report procured pursuant to Section 872.220 with interest thereon from the time of payment or, if paid before commencement of the action, from the time of commencement of the action.

-(e) Reasonable expenses, exclusive of counsel fees, necessarily incurred by a party for the common benefit in prosecuting or defending other actions or proceedings for the protection, confirmation, or perfection of title, setting the boundaries, or making a survey of the property, with interest thereon from the time of making the expenditures.
+(e) Reasonable expenses, exclusive of attorney's fees, necessarily incurred by a party for the common benefit in prosecuting or defending other actions or proceedings for the protection, confirmation, or perfection of title, setting the boundaries, or making a survey of the property, with interest thereon from the time of making the expenditures.